What is palm oil?

 You can also check with manufacturers about what type of oil they use.

 In January 2011, an independent Review of Food Labelling Law and Policy presented 61 recommendations to food regulation ministers for action.
-Under recommendation 12, the review panel recommended a number of changes to the way that added sugars, added fats and added vegetable oils, including palm oil, are declared.
+Under recommendation 12, the review panel recommended changes to the way that added sugars, added fats and added vegetable oils, including palm oil, are declared in the ingredient list.

 In December 2011, ministers endorsed a whole of government response and asked FSANZ to provide technical evaluation and advice on recommendation 12, to help ministers consider the expected benefits and possible effects before considering any changes to the Food Standards Code.